How to manage the local administrators group on Azure AD joined devices

 This option requires an Azure AD Premium tenant.

 Device administrators are assigned to all Azure AD joined devices.
 You cannot scope device administrators to a specific set of devices.
 Updating the device administrator role doesn't necessarily have an immediate impact on the affected users.
-On devices where a user is already signed into, the privilege update takes place when both the below actions happen:
+On devices where a user is already signed into, the privilege elevation takes place when both the below actions happen: